Jamaican-born US legislator supports court ruling on DACA

 The Statue of Liberty in the harbour between New York and New Jersey, also known as Lady Liberty, is a symbol of freedom and the dream for new immigrants in America.

-Judge Bates described as “arbitrary and capricious” Trump's decision to terminate DACA, stating that the Department of Homeland Security “failed adequately to explain its conclusion that the programme was unlawful.”
+Judge Bates described as “arbitrary and capricious” Trump's decision to terminate DACA, stating that the Department of Homeland Security “failed adequately to explain its conclusion that the programamme was unlawful”.

 But Caribbean American Democratic Congresswoman Yvette D Clarke blamed the DACA crisis squarely on the president.